Big Mac is coming back: McDonald’s to reopen in Ukraine

 The Ukrainian economy has been severely damaged by the war and restarting businesses, even in a limited capacity, would help.
 The International Monetary Fund expects Ukraine’s economy to shrink by 35% this year.

-Three decades after McDonald’s became a powerful symbol of easing Cold War tensions when it opened its first location in Moscow, the company sold its 850 restaurants in the country this year to a Russian franchise owner in protest of the war.
+While it will start to reopen in Ukraine, McDonald’s has sold its 850 restaurants in Russia to a franchise owner.
+That came three decades after McDonald’s opened its first location in Moscow, becoming a powerful symbol of easing Cold War tensions.

-It was the first time the company has “de-arched,” or exited a major market.
-It shuttered hundreds of Russian locations in March, costing the company about $55 million per month.
+McDonald’s had shuttered hundreds of Russian locations in March, costing the company about $55 million per month.
+Selling its Russian restaurants was the first time the company has “de-arched,” or exited a major market.

 Alexander Govor, who held a license for 25 McDonald’s outposts in Siberia, has begun reopening former McDonald’s locations under the name Vkusno-i Tochka, or Tasty-period.